-We collect, processes and distribute news on human rights violations throughout the country using pool of reporters.
+We collect, process and distribute news on human rights violations throughout the country using pool of reporters.
 News stories are published to inform the general public as well as various groups in Afghan and international activists abroad.

 “When the media puts a spotlight on human rights, people start talking about the issues and demanding change.
 A strong, independent media is a referee between governments and citizens.
 When human rights are protected, governments are more accountable and people’s lives improve.”
 Journalists for Human Rights